AsaTyr2018/fancaps-downloader/README.md

 ```
 Wrap URLs containing `&` in quotes.
 Use `--alt` to activate the alternative crawler for season or episode URLs.
+The alternative crawler now downloads picture pages concurrently for faster
+processing.
+When using the library directly you may pass a `max_workers`
+parameter to `AltCrawler.crawl()` to control the level of parallelism.

 ## Notes
 - `queue.txt` is writable via the web interface, `archive.txt` is read only.